MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

 Average Selling Price

-Average Selling Price measures the average price at which products were sold.
+Average Selling Price measures the average price at which products are sold.
-This KPI helps identify pricing trends and evaluate the effectiveness of pricing strategies.
+It helps track pricing trends and evaluate the effectiveness of pricing strategies.

 ```
 =Total Sales Value / Units Sold